 Entropion in dogs

-- Entropion is most common in dogs with excess skin/skin folds and dogs with short noses.
+- Entropion is most common in dogs with short noses and/or excess skin around their eyes and nose.

 What is entropion?